Boating and the Environment

 - When cleaning your vessel, use plain water whenever possible and minimize your use of soaps or toxic materials when the vessel is in the water.
 Keep all quantities to a minimum.
 Be aware that there are no legal cleaning materials for discharging into our waters.

 - Use onshore restrooms or carry a portable toilet.
-Larger vessels should have a Coast Guard approved marine sanitation device or marine head with a holding tank.
+Larger vessels should have a Coast Guard-approved marine sanitation device or marine head with a holding tank.
 Use the nearest pump-out or dump station for waste disposal.
-List of locations.

-Pumpout Washington: A Web site hosted by the Washington Sea Grant in partnership with the Washington State Parks and Recreation Commission’s Boating Program contains information on pumpout locations on Google Maps, a how to video, information on free adapter kits for your marina tenants, impacts of sewage on shellfish, and grant opportunities available to recreational boating facility operators.
+- Pumpout Washington: A Web site hosted by the Washington Sea Grant in partnership with the Washington State Parks and Recreation Commission’s Boating Program.
+It contains information on pump-out locations on Google Maps, a how-to video, information on impacts of sewage on shellfish, and grant opportunities.

 - Dispose of trash properly on shore; recycle when possible.
 Minimize disposable plastic products brought on board.
 Fishing line, six-pack rings, and plastic bags are harmful to fish, birds, plants, and other wildlife, and they last for many years.
 They also tangle boat props, clog intakes, and litter shorelines.

 - Recycle old fire extinguishers and marine batteries.

 - Dispose of hazardous waste properly, such as in county household hazardous waste stations.
 Ask your marina or marine supply store about approved locations for expired marine flares.

 - Support marinas that are environmentally conscious.
 Many will help you recycle oil, antifreeze, aluminum, and plastic bottles, and will provide a pump-out facility for your sanitary system.
 See a list of certified marinas.